ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 ### Finalization

-The finalization statement unconditionally executes a series of [non-yielding statements](#TODO) when its corresponding enclosing block terminates, even if aborted abruptly.
+The finalization statement unconditionally executes a series of statements when its corresponding enclosing block terminates, even if aborted abruptly.

 Céu tracks the interaction of native calls with pointers and requires `finalize` clauses to accompany them: